-- Becoming and remaining a good teacher, keeping knowledge of curriculum subjects up-to-date and being able to make the most of new technology all require continuous professional development; - Teachers who are involved in, and have enthusiasm for, lifelong learning, themselves are excellent role models to pupils; - A commitment to the development of staff members leads to greater selfesteem, self-confidence and enthusiasm, better quality teaching and a substantially greater capacity in the school as a whole for continuous selfimprovement.
+• Becoming and remaining a good teacher, keeping knowledge of curriculum subjects up-to-date and being able to make the most of new technology all require continuous professional development;

+• Teachers who are involved in, and have enthusiasm for, lifelong learning, themselves are excellent role models to pupils;

+• A commitment to the development of staff members leads to greater selfesteem, self-confidence and enthusiasm, better quality teaching and a substantially greater capacity in the school as a whole for continuous selfimprovement.

-8. The Role of the Head Teacher
+8. The Role of the Headmaster

-It is the responsibility of the Head Teacher, in conjunction with the Academic Deputy Head and other members of the SMT, to facilitate good teaching and learning.
+It is the responsibility of the Headmaster, in conjunction with the Director of Studies and other members of the SMT, to facilitate good teaching and learning.
 In order to achieve this, they must: